influxdata/docs-v2/content/influxdb/v2.0/reference/flux/stdlib/testing/benchmark.md

 weight: 301
 ---

+The `testing.benchmark()` function executes a test case without comparing test output with the expected test output.
-The `testing.benchmark()` function allows for accurate benchmark tests by executing a test case without the additional overhead of comparing input and output tables.
+This lets you accurately benchmark a test case without the added overhead of comparing test output that occurs in [`testing.run()`](/influxdb/v2.0/reference/flux/stdlib/testing/run/).

 _**Function type:** Test_